basuhoward/krigsvold.org/fellowship.md

 featured_image: /assets/img/fellowship-banner.webp
 ---

-The **Count of Krigsvold Fellowship** is a prestigious annual award established to support graduate-level research in climate change and global conservation.
+The **Count of Krigsvold Fellowship** is a new annual award established to support graduate-level research in climate change and global conservation.
 This $1,000 grant reflects the Grand Duchy of Westarctica's commitment to promoting scientific *research* and addressing the urgent challenges posed by a